karlospn/mytechramblings-site-source-code/content/posts/deploy-dotnet-lambdas-with-aws-cdk.md

 }
 ```

-In the previous scenario we have used the ``Code.fromAsset(path)`` command to create the artifact at deploy time, but the ``Code.fromAsset(path)`` command can also point to a .zip file that contains the published lambda function.
+In the previous scenario we have used the ``Code.fromAsset(path)`` command to create the artifact at deploy time, but with the ``Code.fromAsset(path)`` command you can also point to an existing .zip file that contains the published lambda function.

 In this particular example when we execute the ``cdk deploy`` command the following steps are going to happen:
 - The lambda will be created using the .zip file stored ``./src/My.NetCore31.Lambda.zip`` local folder.